 Make sure to cook the flour off for a few minutes; it will all but disappear into the veggies but keep pushing them around, turning them and cook off that raw flour taste.
 A lot of times when egg yolks are added to a sauce like this, they are “tempered” or heated up very gently by putting some of the sauce into the yolks then returning that to the saucepan.
 I think it’s just as easy to add the yolks and immediately whisk like mad.

 If your Updated Chicken a la King seems to thin, let it cool for just a minute or two and see if that doesn’t thicken it up enough and if not, very gently simmer a bit longer.
 If it’s too thick, and it very well might be if any is leftover, then thin it out with a little more milk after the desired temperature is reached.

 Saving Money on Updated Chicken a la King:

-Look for chicken breast when it hits about 99 cent a pound at your store, buy extra and freeze and you’ll always have sales priced chicken to use for recipes like this.
-Because the chicken needs to be cooked ahead time, this is also a great go to when you have that one breast left over from dinner the night before, or even a few vegetables in your fridge.
+Look for chicken breast when it hits a low, and it generally will be about once a quarter.
+If it’s in a family pack, break it down and freeze in portions that make sense for your family’s needs.
+Buy extra and freeze and you’ll always have sales priced chicken to use for recipes like this.
+Because the chicken needs to be cooked ahead time, this is also a great go to when you have just a bit of chicken leftover from dinner the night before, or even a few vegetables in your fridge.

-This particular recipe doesn’t use half and half or cream which makes it a plus for me (much healthier, cheaper and I don’t normally have either half and half or cream in my fridge.)
+This particular recipe doesn’t use half and half or cream for that rich, creamy sauce which makes it a plus for me (much healthier, cheaper and I don’t normally have either half and half or cream in my fridge.)
 The egg, instead, enrichens this dish.